sepana-io/encrypted-search-backend/README.md

 We have used [Lens APIs](https://lens.xyz/) for fetching this information.
 It comprises of two endpoints.
 The first one fetches the user's information from the Lens network using their wallet address.

-Once, the user information is available, that be used to fetch the user's in their circles.
+Once, the user information is available, that be used to fetch the users in their circles (with whom their messages can be shared).
 For our use cases, we have fetched the information about their followers.

 Endpoints: